smartcontractkit/chainlink-polkadot/pallet-chainlink/README.md

 ## Purpose

-This pallet allows to interract with [chainlink](https://chain.link/).
+This pallet allows to interact with [chainlink](https://chain.link/).

 ## Installation